kattyd/loml-algorithm/README.md

 This is not a very good README but I hope it has done a good job of encapsulating what this program is and what it does.
 Cheers!

+** This is also my first python program.
+I have used the language before but this is the first time i have completed a full project with it. **